cscart/pr-monitor/README.md

 The application requires the following environment variables to be set:

 * `PR_MONITOR_APP_ENV` — runtime mode.
 Can be either `production` or `development`.

     In the `development` mode environment variables are loaded from the local `.env` file in the application directory.

-    You can use `.env.example` file for the reference.
+    You can use the `.env.example` file for the reference.
 * `PR_MONITOR_GITHUB_LOGIN` — login of the user that will interact with Github API.
 * `PR_MONITOR_GITHUB_ACCESS_TOKEN` — access token of the mentioned user.
 * `PR_MONITOR_REPOSITORY_OWNER` — owner of the monitored repository.